UCL-BLIC/rnaseq/docs/usage.md

 ## Main Arguments

 ### `-profile`
-This parameter is NOT necessary as the shortcut `nextflow_wgsalign` takes care of selecting the appropiate configuration profile.
+This parameter is NOT necessary as the shortcut `nextflow_rnaseq` takes care of selecting the appropiate configuration profile.
 But just for your information, profiles are used to give configuration presets for different compute environments.

 * `legion`